rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

  :bulb: **NOTE** : A hidden folder :file_folder: .fusion will be present in the ADLS Gen2 path.

- :bulb: **Limitation : Client based replication is not enabled in Fusion UI , so replication process is manual driven.
+ :bulb: **Limitation : Client based replication is not enabled in Fusion UI , so replication process here is manually driven.

 ## Managing Replication